 However, web slings are also some of the most used and abused pieces of rigging equipment you’ll find on a job site.
 Because they’re so inexpensive, they’re often treated like a commodity and not a lot of consideration is given to sling protection or rigging best practices.
 Synthetic web slings are also more susceptible to environmental damage, including extreme temperatures, chemical exposure, and UV degradation.

-In this article, our goal is to help you understand what is required for your web slings to meet ASME B30.9 standards, which in turn, will help to ensure the safety of the users, help extend the service life of the slings, and help reduce unnecessary equipment repair costs and loss of production due to equipment downtime.
+In this article, our goal is to help you understand what is required for your web slings to meet ASME B30.9 standards.
+This will help to ensure the safety of the users, help extend the service life of the slings, and help reduce unnecessary equipment repair costs and loss of production due to equipment downtime.

-Who Performs Web Sling Inspections and How Often Do They Occur?
+Who Performs Synthetic Web Sling Inspections and How Often Do They Occur?

 All inspections shall be performed by a designated person with any deficiencies further examined by a qualified person to identify hazards and determine what additional steps need to be taken to address the hazard.

-Best practice is to inspect the synthetic web sling upon receiving it from the manufacturer.
+Best practice is to inspect synthetic web slings upon receiving them from the manufacturer.
 Double-check the sling tag to make sure it’s what you ordered and that the rated capacity meets all of your project specifications and lifting requirements.

-Designate a Competent Person to perform a daily visual inspection of slings and all fastenings and attachments for damage, defects, or deformities.
+Designate a Competent Person to inspect synthetic web slings daily—a visual inspection of slings and all fastenings and attachments for damage, defects, or deformities.
 The inspector should also make sure that the web sling that was selected meets the specific job requirements it’s being used for.

 However, users can’t rely on a once-a-day inspection if the web sling is used multiple times throughout the day.
-Shock loads, severe angles, edges, and excessive heat can quickly cause damage to the webbing material, so best practice is to perform a visual inspection before any shift change or changes in lifting application.
+Shock loads, severe angles, edges, and excessive heat can quickly cause damage to the webbing material, so best practice is to visually inspect synthetic web slings before any shift change or changes in lifting application.

 A periodic inspection is performed by either a professional service provider, or by a Qualified Person every 12 months (at a minimum) and monthly to quarterly in more severe service conditions.
 The following are all determining factors in scheduling the frequency of a periodic inspection: